solodev/cloud-documentation/src/Infrastructure/Deployments/index.md

 ## Enterprise options
-Solodev CMS Professional Edition -- Users are able to build a professional-grade websites, apps, or portals with the power of Solodev, backed by PHP, Apache Mongo and more -- all on a single EC2 instance with an external Amazon RDS MySQL database that can be managed by AWS Opsworks.
+[Solodev CMS Professional Edition](https://github.com/solodev/aws/blob/master/pages/solodev-cms-pro.md) -- Users are able to build a professional-grade websites, apps, or portals with the power of Solodev, backed by PHP, Apache Mongo and more -- all on a single EC2 instance with an external Amazon RDS MySQL database that can be managed by AWS Opsworks.

-Solodev CMS Enterprise Edition -- Quickly and easily deploy Solodev Enterprise to build websites, portals or applications that can handle any amount of traffic, leveraging multiple geographic data centers for unmatched redundancy, security and scalability.
+[Solodev CMS Enterprise Edition](https://www.solodev.com/enterprise/) -- Quickly and easily deploy Solodev Enterprise to build websites, portals or applications that can handle any amount of traffic, leveraging multiple geographic data centers for unmatched redundancy, security and scalability.

-Solodev Personalize -- Automate the process of deploying event trackers.
+[Solodev Personalize](https://www.solodev.com/marketplace/personalize) -- Automate the process of deploying event trackers.

-IoT -- manage licenses, updates, and deploy code through serverless lambda calls.
+[Solodev IoT](https://www.solodev.com/marketplace/iot) -- manage licenses, updates, and deploy code through serverless lambda calls.

 ## Add Deployments